PaNaVTEC/Clean-Contacts/Readme.md

 The InteractorOutput provides a "Callback" implementation to get results from the Interactors, but is so verbose implement this.
 So I created a annotation processor to reduce the boilerplace, you can see the code generation on "presentation-compile" module and the use in any interactor with @Output @OnResult @OnFail and @OnCancel annotations.

 ###Desktop app sharing common modules
-I created a sample desktop app using JavaFX sharing presentation, domain/entities and repository modules.
+I created a sample desktop app using JavaFX sharing presentation, domain/entities and localGateway modules.
 Just re-implementing the data sources and the UI module wich are implementation details.
 You can find the desktop app in the folder "desktop".
 If you are using IntelliJ and you want to run the sample, you will need this configuration:

 ![IntelliJ config](art/intellij_config.png)